juliaschaffner/portfolio/decode_virality/README.md

 In this folder, you'll find the following documents:

-Documentation (decoding virality).html
-- All code written to produce findings and report

-Final Report (decoding virality).html
+Final Report (decoding virality).ipynb
+- Comprehensive report with findings and documentation (code)

 Final Presentation (decoding virality).pdf